"Free gift inside!"

 AIDA is a copywriting acronym that stands for:

-Using it will help you ensure that any kind of writing, whose purpose is to get the reader to do something, is as effective as possible.
+Using the AIDA model will help you ensure that any kind of writing, whose purpose is to get the reader to do something, is as effective as possible.
 First it must grab the target audience's attention, and engage their interest.
 Then it must build a desire for the product offering, before setting out how to take the action that the writer wants the audience to take.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!